mkang32/mkang32.github.io/_posts/2020-12-15-prophet-intro.md

 $g(t)$: Growth.
 Big trend.
 Non-periodic changes.
 $s(t)$: Seasonality.
 Periodic changes (e.g. weekly, yearly, etc.) represented by Fourier Series.
 $h(t)$: Holiday effect that represents irregular schedules.
 $e(t)$: Error.
-Any idiosyncratic changes not explained by the model. s
+Any idiosyncratic changes not explained by the model.

-In this post, I will explore basic concepts and main API endpoints of the Prophet library.
+In this post, I will explore main concepts and API endpoints of the Prophet library.

 # Table of Contents
 1. [Prepare Data](#prep)